Udays28/jiona-backend/README.md

 For backend dependencies: `cd server npm install`
 For frontend dependencies: `cd client npm install`

- - **Set up Environment Variables**: Make sure to create a `.env` file in the `server` directory and add appropriate variabels in order to use the app:
+ - **Set up Environment Variables**: Make sure to create a `.env` file in the `server` directory and add appropriate variables to use the app:

    - PORT = `3000 or any`
    - MONGO_URL = `mongodb://localhost:27017 or cloud uri`